Main Content

 Tips

-• To use a pretrained network for prediction or transfer learning on new images, you must preprocess your images in the as same way the images that you use to train the imported model.
+• To use a pretrained network for prediction or transfer learning on new images, you must preprocess your images in the same way as the images that you use to train the imported model.
 The most common preprocessing steps are resizing images, subtracting image average values, and converting the images from BGR format to RGB format.

 • To resize images, use imresize.
 For example, imresize(image,[227 227 3]).